jefferywmoore/CISSP-Study-Resources/CISSP-Domain-2-2024+Objectives.md

 - **Least privilege**: a principle stating that subjects are granted only the privileges necessary to perform assigned work tasks and no more; a person is given only absolutely needed access, and nothing more

 - 2.3.1 Information and asset ownership
-  - **Data owner**: the person who has ultimate organizational responsibility for data; usually sr. manager (CEO,president, dept. head); data owners typically delegate data protection tasks to others in the org; the data owner has to make sure that appropriate security controls are in place to protect the data
+  - **Information and Asset owner**: assigning ownership is a key requirement for protection accountability; the owner is the person or role who has ultimate organizational accountability for protection of the asset; usually a Sr. Manager (CEO,president, dept. head); owners typically delegate data protection tasks to others in the org; the asset owner needs to make sure that appropriate security controls are in place

 - 2.3.2 Asset inventory (e.g., tangible, intangible)
   - **Inventory**: complete list of items
   - **Tangible assets**: include hardware and software assets owned by the company
   - **Intangible assets**: things like patents, copyrights, a company’s reputation, and other assets representing potential revenue
-    - an org should keep track of intangible assets, like intellectual property, patents, trademarks, and company’s reputation, and copyrights to protect them
+    - an org should keep track of intangible assets, like intellectual property, patents, trademarks, the company’s reputation, and copyrights to protect them
     - note: patents in the US are valid for 20 years

 - 2.3.3 Asset management
-  - Asset management refers to managing both tangible and intangible assets; this starts with inventories of assets, tracking the assets, and taking additional steps to protect them throughout their lifetime
+  - Asset management refers to managing both tangible and intangible assets; this starts with asset inventory, and includes tracking the assets, and taking additional steps to protect them throughout their lifetime
   - The primary goal of asset management is to prevent losses (by tracking and protecting assets)
-  - **Accountability**: ensures account management; only authorized users are accessing a system and using it properly
-  - **Hardware assets**: IT resources such as computers, servers, routers, switches and peripherals
+  - **Hardware assets**: IT resources such as computers, servers, routers, switches, and peripherals
     - use an automated configuration management system (CMS) to help with hardware asset management
     - use barcodes, RFID tags to track hardware assets
   - **Software assets**: operating systems and applications